venkat-ranganathan/projects/Digital_Design/Lab_1/README.md

 #Lab_1

-This lab demonstartes programming the Artix7 to take a 3-bit input, load the value into the register, then plug in the value from the register as 'P' to solve the specific equation P^2 - 2P and output the solution as binary LEDs
+This lab demonstartes programming the Artix7 in Verilog to take a 3-bit input, load the value into the register, then plug in the value from the register as 'P' to solve the specific equation P^2 - 2P and output the solution as binary LEDs